Gluten-Free Chocolate Muffins

 Absolutely!
 You can use semi-sweet, milk chocolate, or even white chocolate chips depending on your preference.
 Just keep in mind that the flavor profile will change slightly with different types of chocolate.

-• Use a cookie scoop to portion out the muffin batter evenly into the liners.
-This not only ensures that all your muffins are the same size, which promotes even baking, but also makes the process quicker and less messy.
+• Use a cookie scoop for even portioning.
+This ensures all muffins are the same size for consistent baking, and makes the process quicker and less messy.

-• Fill the muffin liners almost to the top with batter to achieve beautifully domed muffins.
-Since these muffins don’t rise as much as traditional ones, filling them nearly to the top helps create that classic, rounded muffin top.
+• Fill liners almost to the top.
+Gluten-free muffins don’t rise as much as traditional ones, so filling them nearly to the top creates that classic, beautifully domed muffin top.

-• Storage: Store the cooled muffins in an airtight container at room temperature for up to 3 days.
-If muffins start to taste a little stale, microwave them for about 10 seconds to melt the chocolate and soften up the muffin.
+• Storage: Store cooled muffins in an airtight container at room temperature for up to 3 days.
+If they start to taste stale, microwave for about 10 seconds to melt the chocolate and soften the muffin.

-• Freezer Option: To freeze gluten-free muffins, place the cooled muffins in a single layer on a baking sheet and freeze until solid.
-Once frozen, transfer them to a freezer-safe bag or airtight container.
-They can be frozen for up to 3 months.
-You can thaw muffins at room temperature for about 30 minutes to an hour.
-Alternatively, you can microwave them for 15-30 seconds.
+• Freezer Option: Place cooled muffins in a single layer on a baking sheet and freeze until solid.
+Transfer to a freezer-safe bag or airtight container for up to 3 months.
+Thaw at room temperature for 30 minutes to an hour, or microwave for 15-30 seconds.

 Close-up of a gluten-free chocolate muffin split in half on an unwrapped liner, showing the rich, moist texture with chocolate chips visible inside.